Tabular Editor 3: October 2025 Release

 Visual calculation support

-Visual Calculations in DAX and Power BI has until now been a Power BI report-level feature, but with UDFs you can now define code inside your model that takes advantage of the visual calculations.
+Visual calculations in DAX and Power BI have until now been a Power BI report-level feature, but with UDFs you can now define code inside your model that takes advantage of the visual calculations.

 We have therefore ensured that Tabular Editor 3 now has improved support, code assist and tooling around visual calculations.
 Specifically, you should no longer see false error messages when using visual calculations in UDFs.